A Generalized Newton Method for Subgradient Systems: Concluding Remarks

 \section{Concluding Remarks}

 This paper proposes and develops a generalized Newton method to solve gradient and subgradient systems by using second-order subdifferentials of ${\cal C}^{1,1}$ and extended-real-valued prox-regular functions, respectively, together with the appropriate tools of second-order variational analysis.
-The suggested two algorithms for gradient and subgradient systems are comprehensively investigated with establishing verifiable conditions for their well-posedness/solvability and local superlinear convergence.
-Applications to solving a major class of nonsmooth Lasso problems are given and employed in computation.
+The suggested algorithms for gradient and subgradient systems are comprehensively investigated with establishing verifiable conditions for their well-posedness/solvability and local superlinear convergence.
+Applications to solving important classes of nonsmooth {regularized least square problems} are given with complete computations of algorithm ingredients and assumption verifications.

 The results of this paper concern far-going nonsmooth extensions of the basic Newton method for ${\cal C}^2$-smooth functions.
-Besides further implementations of the obtained results and their applications to practical models, in our future research we intend to develop other, more advanced versions of nonsmooth second-order algorithms of the Newton and quasi-Newton types with establishing their local and global convergence as well as efficient specifications for important classes of variational inequalities and constrained optimization.\\[1ex] {\bf Acknowledgements.} Research of the second and third authors was partly supported by the US National Science Foundation under grants DMS-1512846 and DMS-1808978, and by the US Air Force Office of Scientific Research under grant \#15RT0462.
+Besides further implementations of the obtained results and their applications to practical models, in our future research we intend to develop other, more advanced versions of nonsmooth second-order algorithms of the Newton and quasi-Newton types with establishing their local and global convergence as well as efficient specifications for broad classes of variational inequalities and constrained optimization problems. \\[1ex] {\bf Acknowledgments.} Research of the first author is funded by Ho Chi Minh City University of Education Foundation for Science and Technology under grant number CS.2022.19.04TD.
+Research of the second and third authors was partly supported by the US National Science Foundation under grants DMS-1808978 and DMS-2204519.
 The research of the second author was also supported by the Australian Research Council under Discovery Project DP-190100555.
+The authors are very grateful to three anonymous referees for their helpful remarks and suggestions, which allowed us to significantly improve the original presentation.